-- Don’t assume your W-2 is correct – employers make mistakes more often than you might imagine.
-Compare the figures in Box 1 (federal wages), Box 2 (federal income tax withheld), Box 16 (state wages) and Box 17 (state income tax withheld) to the figures on your final paycheck stub for 2016.
+- Don’t assume your W-2 is correct – compare the figures in Box 1 (federal wages), Box 2 (federal income tax withheld), Box 16 (state wages) and Box 17 (state income tax withheld) to the figures on your final paycheck stub for 2019.

 - If you don’t receive your W-2 form by the first week of February, contact your employer.
-If the employer refuses to provide the W-2 to you, contact the IRS at 1-800-829-1040 with the employer’s name, address, telephone number and employer ID number, if you know it.
-If you still can’t get a W-2 form, file Substitute W-2 Form 4852 with your tax return, based on your final pay stub from that employer for 2016.
+If the employer refuses to provide your W-2, contact the IRS at 1-800-829-1040 with the employer’s name, address, telephone number, and employer ID number, if you know it.
+If you still can’t get a W-2 form, file Substitute W-2 Form 4852 with your tax return, based on your final pay stub from that employer for 2018.

-Knowing how to read a Form W-2 can help you understand your salary, and also help you get a head-start when preparing your taxes.
-TurboTax let’s you get a jump start on your taxes by allowing you to snap a photo of your W-2 from your phone or tablet no matter what your tax situation is.
-TurboTax can also import financial information from 1.3 million employers and financial institutions allowing effortless tax preparation.
+Knowing how to read a Form W-2 can help you understand your salary, and can also help you get a head-start when preparing your taxes.
+TurboTax lets you get a jump start on your taxes by allowing you to snap a photo of your W-2 from your phone or tablet no matter what your tax situation is.
+TurboTax can also import your W-2 eliminating data entry.
+With TurboTax W-2 import over 150 million W-2s are supported.

 There may be other forms you may start seeing soon like Form 1098 for mortgage interest or Form 1095-A, B or C for health insurance information.
 And keep in mind: per the IRS, you only need to file form 1095-A if you purchased 2019 health insurance in the Health Insurance Marketplace, but you don’t need to wait for a form 1095-B or C. They are for information purposes only.